-The TRYOUT TICKET was a huge success last year and will be continued this upcoming school year.
+The TRYOUT TICKET continues to be a huge success and will be continued this upcoming school year.
 Students must obtain a TRYOUT TICKET from their building office PRIOR to the beginning of tryouts.
 The 3 main parts of the TICKET include an eligibility check, valid physical form and the collection of player fees.
 A valid physical is one that is dated after April 15.
 Player fees are due at the time of picking up the TICKET.
 Our office will be open August 5 from 9-11 and August 7, 10, 11,12 from 7-3 and the TRYOUT TICKET will be available at this time.
 Please feel free to contact your building Athletic Director if you have any questions.